ahawkins/hawkins.io/blog/_posts/2012-07-10-what_javascript_needs.md

 JavaScript has gotten a big push in recent years.
 In the last two years there has been an explosion of JavaScript development.
 I think Backbone was the catalyst for the revolution.
-Larger companies (Google and Apple) have been using JavaScript to create full fledged applications (Sproutcore) for a while.
-Recently complex client side are starting to flourish.
+Larger companies (Google and Apple) have been using JavaScript (Sproutcore) to create full fledged applications for a while.
+Complex client side are starting to flourish.
 These type of applications have primarily developed by engineers with legitimate software engineering experience and they need tools.
-There is a large influx of traditional backend developers (Java/Python/Ruby) with traditional and proven language experience making the move to creating frontends to their platforms in JavaScript.
+There is a large influx of traditional backend developers (Java/Python/Ruby) with traditional and proven language experience moving to js frontends for their platforms.
 There is also a large amount of untapped potential: people who only know JavaScript.
 I consider these people who are interested in creating complex client side applications, but don't know how to architect them.